Remembering Steve Jobs on The Ninth Anniversary of His Death - The Mac Observer

 Steve Jobs on Death: ‘No One Wants to Die’

-When people think of Mr. Jobs’s commencement address to Stamford’s class of 2005, they always refer to the famous “stay hungry, stay foolish,” ending.
+When people think of Mr. Jobs’s commencement address to Stanford’s class of 2005, they always refer to the famous “stay hungry, stay foolish,” ending.
 AppleInsider flagged up another key moment from that speech.
 At one point, Mr. Jobs referred to his diagnosis and mortality.
 He discussed the day the tumor on his pancreas was found and how it changed his thinking towards death.
 “Your time is limited, so don’t waste it living someone else’s life,” he told the students.

 Despite his positivity at the Stamford address, Mr. Jobs’s condition required him to go on medical leave in January 2009.
 He returned to the Apple stage on September 9, 2009, following a liver transplant.
-At teh event, he praised the “generosity” of his donor before unveiling a new set of iPad nanos.
+At the event, he praised the “generosity” of his donor before unveiling a new set of iPod nanos.
 He would go on to live for over two years before his death in October 2011.
 Tim Cook had been appointed his permanent successor as CEO just six weeks earlier.
+He paid tribute to his predecessor and mentor:

 To this day, debate and controversy surround the medical and care decisions Mr. Jobs made for himself.
 Some wonder if he could have lived longer had he taken a different approach.
 We, obviously, will never know that.
 What we do know is that his ideals remain as relevant to Apple as they ever did, with the company’s Apple Park campus the ultimate tribute.